Nitrokey/nitrokey-start-firmware/doc/gnuk-personalization.rst

   New PIN
   Repeat this PIN: <PASSWORD-OF-GNUK>
   PIN changed.

+The "admin less mode" is Gnuk only feature, not defined in the OpenPGPcard specification.
+By using "admin less mode", there will be only a sigle password to memorize, and it will be easier if a token is used by an individual.

+(If you want normal way ("admin full mode" in Gnuk's term), that is, user-password *and* admin-password independently, please change admin-password at first.
+Then, the token works as same as OpenPGPcard specification with regards to PW1 and PW3.)

 Secondly, enabling admin command, I put name of mine.
 Note that I input user's PIN (which I set above) here, because it is "admin less mode". ::